DougF-5749/rugby_union_internationals/README.md

 There are several key limitations to this approach, but I will discuss those more in the project summary (and this project is just for fun so...why be so serious 🤷)

-### Other interesting questions:
-1. Which team has won the most matches since records began?
-Does the same team have the highest win rate?
-2. Which team(s) have the highest home/away/neutral win rates?
-3. Which teams have the highest points differential across time?
-4. What are the average number of points scores per game for each stadium?
-5. How do different teams' win rates change over time and which is the most improved team?

 ## 📂 Project Structure

 ```markdown